harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 Click **Run Pipeline**.

-During Pipeline execution, the configurations of the required resources and any referenced entities like Input Sets, are fetched from Git.
+During pipeline execution, the configurations of the required resources and any referenced entities like Input Sets, are fetched from Git.

-If the referenced entities exist in the same repo, they are fetched from the same branch that you have selected for Pipeline execution.​
+If the referenced entities exist in the same repo, they are fetched from the same branch that you have selected for pipeline execution.​

 If the referenced entities exist in a different repo, they are fetched from the default branch of the repo where the entities are stored.​

-Harness resolves all the dependencies and then proceeds with Pipeline execution.​
+Harness resolves all the dependencies and then proceeds with pipeline execution.​

 ### Next steps